chartjs/Chart.js/docs/general/performance.md

 ## Specify `min` and `max` to scales

-If you specifying `min` and `max`, scale does not have to look up the range from data.
+If you specify the `min` and `max`, the scale does not have to compute the range from the data.

 ```javascript
 new Chart(ctx, {